 As a state-licensed no-kill private rescue shelter, Golden Paw takes in all types of animals - the unwanted, the abused or neglected, the strays, and those that can no longer be afforded or need homes because of the health or deaths of their owners.
-We find homes for an average of 600 animals a year, only a portion of the number we take in.
-Some of the animals are with us as long as two or three years before being adopted.
+In 2019 we found homes for 1,000 pets!

 Our Rescue & Adoption Services